 On Button Pressed

-On Button Press is an event function.
+on button __ pressed code block is an event function.
 Any code blocks that are placed inside of the block will only execute when that event happens.
-In this block when the A button is pressed on your micro:bit your robot will start moving.
+In this block, when the A button is pressed on your micro:bit your robot will start moving.
 When it gets to the end of the program it will stop again until you press the A button again.

 OFF in software.
 They are naturally